 Still, in my experience, many people tend to concentrate only on the same 30 or 40 total different exercises, so you might never use the remainder.

 That said, the Bowflex Xtreme 2SE is excellent, and if a lot of variants of the possible number of exercises are your thing and money is not an issue, this vertical machine might be the one piece of exercise equipment for you, especially if you need to save some strength and cardio workout space anyway.

 This is my pick for the best compact home gym.

 The best Bowflex machine budget pick for 2023 is the Bowflex Xceed Home Gym.

-The Bowflex Xceed Home gym can be picked up frequently for under $700 on Amazon, and it has an upgrade option for up to 310 pounds (from the standard 210 resistance pounds).
+The Bowflex Xceed Home gym can be picked up frequently for under $700 on Amazon, and it has an upgrade option for up to 310 pounds of maximum resistance weight (from the standard 210 pounds of resistance).

-One unique thing we love of the Bowflex Xceed machine is that it also has an additional option for placement of the pulleys (right behind the shoulders), which the Blaze does not offer.
+One unique thing we love about the Bowflex Xceed machine is that it also has an additional option for placement of the pulleys (right behind the shoulders), which the Blaze does not offer.

-At its price point, its option to upgrade resistance weight, and its ability to move pulley placement for a variety of exercises, the Bowflex Xceed has exceeded our expectations.
+At its price, its option to upgrade resistance weight, and its ability to move the cable pulley system placement for a variety of exercises, the Bowflex Xceed has exceeded our expectations.

 4. Bowflex PR1000 Home Gym